Bay-Area Rice Ball Chain Onigilly to Open 20 Locations Across Southern California

 Photo: Official

 Colloquially known as rice balls, onigiri is generally pressed to look more like a doughy triangle, wrapped in nori (dried seaweed paper) and filled with bright or savory ingredients like umeboshi (sour plum) or unagi (braised eel).
-Onigilly Japanese Kitchen founder Koji Kanematsu first started selling onigiri out of a food cart in San Fransisco in 2007, eventually expanding to seven locations across the Bay.
+Onigilly Japanese Kitchen founder Koji Kanematsu first started selling onigiri out of a food cart in San Francisco in 2007, eventually expanding to seven locations across the Bay.

 Now, Onigilly is betting big on a southern expansion, bringing its rice balls to 20 locations across Southern California throughout 2026, according to an article from L.A.
 Business First.